 Proper Hand Off & Closure:

 Know what maintenance is required, who’s responsible for it, and what costs will look like.
 Expect the designer to not simply dump off an invoice via email, but to make sure all of your needs were met and you’re comfortable with editing the site and other basic tasks.
+There are a number of follow up steps like making sure changed URLs are redirected properly, testing that forms are working properly, testing that WordPress SMTP is working properly, etc. Take a look at a website launch checklist like this one for more ideas.

 Things You Need To Own